makersacademy/airport_challenge/README_CHALLENGE.md

 I tested the rspec and code using IRB in order to be sure that everything was functional during my coding.
 I also set out and produced a feature test of multiple planes taking off and landing.

 After the completion of the code I used rubocop, rspec and simplecov to ensure that I cover as much of the code with tests as I can and that the code has been produced in an acceptable way.
 The code will not be submitted until both of these have been satisfied.

+Tried setting up travis but could not get it to work for some reason.
+I will look into why this is the case.